 - EMG: Repetitive nerve stimulation results in incremental responses.

-- Other: chest, abdomen, and pelvic CT for evaluation of an underlying malignancy
+- Other: CT chest, abdomen, and pelvis to screen for underlying malignancy

 - Physical examination